 - Admission materials for the Psychology Major for students catalog years 2010-2015

 - Requirement for students starting catalog year 2016+

 - Occupational and Advanced Educational Opportunities

-For students completing a BA or BS degree, in addition to the major, the student also selects a minor (27 credit hours) in a field which will support and broaden one’s intended use of psychology.
+For students completing the BS degree, in addition to the major, the student is encouraged to select a minor (typically 27 credit hours) in a field that will support and broaden one’s intended use of psychology.
 Specific courses in the minor are selected with the help of an advisor in the minor field.